Fulvue Drive-In.com

 Vidhu Yinod Chopra's Broken Horses (2014) is a mixed bag of a sometimes darkly comic tale that starts with a young man visiting his police officer father (Thomas Jane) on a shooting range to shoot targets when what seems like a freak accident (a bullet inside the wood behind one of the paper targets fires off, killing the officer), but another cop (Vincent D'Onofrio unfortunately playing to type) suggests it was a murder and that the young man should avenge his father!
 Forward to modern day and we see who has grown up, that things are still bad and the bad cop still controls things.

-One brother (Anton Yelchin, who outside of the Star Trek revival seems to have a knack for picking odd projects that just keep missing the mark, no matter how ambitious or interesting) finds his brother (Chris Marquette) has fallen in with the bad cop.
+One brother (the late Anton Yelchin, who outside of the Star Trek revival had a knack for picking odd projects that just keep missing the mark, no matter how ambitious or interesting) finds his brother (Chris Marquette) has fallen in with the bad cop.
 What will he do, especially since things became even more criminal?
 The film rightly has no easy answers, but any attempts to explore them is met with formula action/gangster storytelling that wastes a cast that also includes Sean Patrick Flannery and and Maria Valverde.
 I keep hoping this would go better, but as its 109 minutes rolled on, the cliches started to pile up.
 This might become a curio of sorts eventually, but I was disappointed, especially with the potential of the talent.

 13 Behind The Scenes featurettes are the only extras.